exitus1/Video-Scripts/proposal.md

 ## Why?

 Video content is arguably the most popular form of media today.
 Having a presence on platforms like YouTube, Bitchute, and even Twitter is paramount to promoting the project and helping spread awareness and educating new users.
-Utitilzing YouTube is a powerful way to show off the project's updates, progress, and have new eyes on the Decred ecosystem.
+Utitilzing YouTube is a powerful way to show off the project's updates, progress, and get new eyes on the Decred ecosystem.

 ## What Kind Of Work Is Involved in This Proposal?